Skip to main content

 Policy conflicts (Windows)

 If multiple Intune profiles configure ExtensionInstallForcelist, they may conflict.
-Use Remediations instead of Settings Catalog to avoid this issue, as Remediations can check for existing entries and add new ones without overwriting.
+Use the PowerShell script (Method B) instead of Settings Catalog to avoid this issue, as the script writes to a high-numbered value name (1000) that does not collide with MDM-managed entries.

 32-bit vs 64-bit context (Windows)

 Registry changes may be written to WOW6432Node if the script runs in 32-bit context.
-Always enable Run script in 64-bit PowerShell in your Remediation settings.
+Always run the configuration and uninstall scripts in 64-bit PowerShell.

 Browser Extension Overview